A White Paper on keV Sterile Neutrino Dark Matter: Discussion - Pro and Cons for keV Neutrino as Dark Matter and Perspectives

 Recent searches carried out with \Nuc{76}{Ge} (GERDA experiment~\cite{gerda}) and \Nuc{136}{Xe} (KamLAND-Zen~\cite{kzen} and EXO-200~\cite{exo} experiments) have established the lifetime of this decay to be longer than $10^{25}$ yr, corresponding to a limit on the neutrino mass of $m_{ee} \leq 0.2-0.4$ eV at 90\% C.L.
 A series of new experiments is planned with sensitivity of up to $m_{ee} \sim 0.01$~eV~\cite{bbothers}.

-Neutrino masses have also interesting cosmological effects and, as we will see in more detail in Section~2, cosmological data mostly gives information on the sum of the neutrino masses $\Sigma \equiv \sum_i m_i$, as well as it may be plagued by systematics~\cite{Maneschg:2008sf}.
+Neutrino masses have also interesting cosmological effects and, as we will see in more detail in Section~2, cosmological data mostly gives information on the sum of the neutrino masses $\Sigma \equiv \sum_i m_i$.
+However, in particular when trying to derive conclusions on neutrino parameters, it is very important to have all systematics under control~\cite{Maneschg:2008sf}.

 Correlated information on these three probes of the neutrino mass scale can be obtained by mapping the results from the global analysis of oscillations presented previously.
 We show in fig.~\ref{fig:mbeta} the present status of this exercise.
 The relatively large width of the regions in the right panel are due to the unknown Majorana phases.
 Thus from a positive determination of two of these probes information can be obtained on the value of the Majorana phases and/or the mass ordering.